 Then decorate with chocolate sprinkles, fresh cherries, and additional whipped cream to your preference.

 - light & airy

 - dang delicious

-I have to repeat myself at this point: Get it, it’s yours!
+I have to repeat myself at this point: Go and get it, it’s yours!

 If you try this Authentic Black Forest Cake recipe leave a comment, rate it and tag a photo #alsothecrumbsplease on Instagram!
 Would love to see your snap!